-Pentagon reduces size of Singapore Airshow delegation over coronavirus concerns: sources
+Pentagon reduces size of Singapore Airshow delegation over coronavirus concerns - sources

 U.S. weapons maker Lockheed Martin Co said on Thursday it would reduce its attendance at the Singapore Airshow also due to the coronavirus outbreak in China.

+Business jet manufacturers Bombardier Inc,, Textron Inc and General Dynamics Corp’s Gulfstream division are among those that have pulled out of the airshow.

-Reporting by Mike Stone; Editing by Chizu Nomiyama
+Reporting by Mike Stone in Washington, D.C.; Editing by Chizu Nomiyama and Franklin Paul